JuliaDSP/Deconvolution.jl/README.md

 blurred_img = real(ifft(blurred_img_ft))
 # Get the blurring kernel in the space domain
 blurring = ifft(fftshift(blurring_ft))
-# Polish the image with Wiener deconvolution
+# Polish the image with Deconvolution deconvolution
 polished = wiener(blurred_img, img, noise, blurring)

-# Wiener deconvolution works also when you don't have the real image and noise,
+# Deconvolution deconvolution works also when you don't have the real image and noise,
 # that is the most common and useful case.
-This happens because the Wiener
+This happens because the Deconvolution
 # filter only cares about the power spectrum of the signal and the noise, so you
 # don't need to have the exact signal and noise but something with a similar
 # power spectrum.
 img2 = float(data(testimage("livingroom"))) # Load another image
 noise2 = rand(size(img)) # Create another additive noise
-# Polish the image with Wiener deconvolution
+# Polish the image with Deconvolution deconvolution
 polished2 = wiener(blurred_img, img2, noise2, blurring)

 # Compare...